Background pattern

 Therefore, if you become pregnant or are breastfeeding, consult your doctor.

-If you only take a single dose of ibuprofeno or take it for a short period, you do not need to take special precautions.
+If you take only one dose of ibuprofen or take it for a short period, it is not necessary to take special precautions.

 Infections

 Ibuprofeno Pharmex may mask the signs of an infection, such as fever and pain.
-Consequently, it may delay the appropriate treatment of the infection, increasing the risk of complications.
-This has been observed in pneumonia caused by bacteria and skin infections related to chickenpox.
-If you take this medication while having an infection and the infection symptoms persist or worsen, consult a doctor without delay.
+Consequently, Ibuprofeno Pharmex may delay appropriate treatment of the infection, which may increase the risk of complications.
+This has been observed in bacterial pneumonia and bacterial skin infections related to chickenpox.
+If you take this medication while having an infection and the symptoms of the infection persist or worsen, consult a doctor without delay.

 Remember to take your medication.

 Your doctor will indicate the duration of your treatment with ibuprofen.
-Do not suspend treatment beforehand, as the expected results will not be obtained.
-Similarly, do not use ibuprofen for a longer period than indicated by your doctor.
+Do not suspend treatment before, as the expected results will not be obtained.
+Similarly, do not use ibuprofen for longer than indicated by your doctor.

 This medication is administered orally.
-You must swallow the tablet whole with a little water.
+You should swallow the tablet whole with the help of a little water.
 Patients with stomach discomfort should take the medication with milk and/or during meals.

 Adults and adolescents: